baturalpguven/Neural-Network-From-Scratch-Image-Classifier-for-CIFAR10-and-MNISET/README.md

 ## Architecture of the Proposed Network

 This method is popular due to its robustness and efficiency in various problems, including simple image classification like MNIST.
-However, convolution-based approaches are more popular for image classification as they preserve structural details and meaningful features.
-The method multiplies features by adjustable weights, applies non-linear activation functions like ReLU and Softmax, and updates weights using gradient computation of a loss function.
-Lecture notes and  were used as main sources in implementation.
+However, convolution-based approaches are more popular for image classification as they preserve structural details and meaningful features which is why PCA is applied to improve accuracy.
+The method multiplies features by adjustable weights applies non-linear activation functions like ReLU and Softmax, and updates weights using gradient computation of a loss function.
 Regularization and PCA analysis were applied to handle complexity due to the fully connected structure's high dimensional features.
 ADAM optimizer and mini-batch training were implemented to improve performance.
-Empirical results showed that 2 hidden layers with sizes of 64 and 32, l_2regularization, PCA, 64 batch size, and ADAM optimizer significantly improved the results.
+Empirical results showed that 2 hidden layers with sizes of 64 and 32, $l_2$ regularization, PCA, 64 batch size, and ADAM optimizer significantly improved the results.
 The figure illustrates the network's number of hidden layers and layer sizes: